survivejs/webpack-book/manuscript/loading/04_javascript.md

 ### Setting Up *babel-loader*

 The first step towards configuring Babel to work with webpack is to set up [babel-loader](https://www.npmjs.com/package/babel-loader).
-It will take our code and turn it into a format older browsers can understand.
+It will take the code and turn it into a format older browsers can understand.
 Install *babel-loader* and include its peer dependency *babel-core*:

 ```bash
 npm install babel-loader babel-core --save-dev